AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingAdvancedTimeToLeavePredictionModel.md

         1, -- We're just adding 1 here to add "bias". numberOfCurrencyAmount,
         numberOfItemsAmount,
-        math.log(timePlayedInCurrentSession), -- Compared to our simpler models, we're adding natural logariithm transformation here for better view of how this feature interacts with others. math.log(timePlayedInAllSessions),
+        math.log(timePlayedInCurrentSession), -- Compared to our simpler models, we're adding natural logarithm transformation here for better view of how this feature interacts with others. math.log(timePlayedInAllSessions),
         healthAmount
     }